-0 - 11B2.1 Land ownership and natural resources
+0 - 2.1 Land ownership and natural resources

-128. On 31 January 2008, the Chairman of the SPLM Caucus at the National Assembly informed UNMIS Human Rights that two committees established by NCP and SPLM reviewed the Bill on National Human Rights Commission.
+108. In October 2006, the NCRC established a sub-committee to finalize the National Human Rights Commission (NHRC) Bill.
+Following consultations and workshops supported by the international community and internal discussion in the Council of Ministers (1/07), the GNU in July 2007 submitted the NHRC Bill to the National Assembly, to be discussed at the Assembly's Human Rights Committee in October.
+(7/07) 109.
+On 31 January 2008, the Chairman of the SPLM Caucus at the National Assembly informed UNMIS Human Rights that two committees established by NCP and SPLM reviewed the Bill on National Human Rights Commission.
 The Bill was referred back to the Council of Ministers with comments on some contentious issues, particularly on the power of investigation.
-(01/08) 129.
+(01/08) 110.
 On 21 April 2009, the National Assembly passed the National Human Rights Commission Bill following inclusion of some amendments.
 (04/09)